Mar 192019

 Oct 122017

-I saw a job on Indeed.com for a Specimen Collector at Aloha Toxicology in Honolulu, Hawaii.
+I saw a job on Indeed.com for a Bank Fraud Investigator for Plains Capitol Bank in Dallas, TX.
 Here is my cover letter:

 Share